SEXUAL ASSAULT PREVENTION & RESPONSE

 “Sexual assault has no place in our Air Force.
 We live in a culture of respect.
 We cherish our core values of integrity, service and excellence.
 But in order to ensure all Airmen experience and benefit from those values, we must eliminate sexual assault in our ranks.” – Mark Welsh III, General, former U.S. Air Force Chief of Staff

-Under guidance from the Department of Defense Sexual Assault Prevention and Response Office and the Air Force Sexual Assault Prevention and Response Program, we provide victim advocacy, prevention education, training and outreach services to HQ USAFA, Cadet Wing, Faculty, Athletic Department, 10 Air Base Wing, Preparatory School and other mission partners.
+Under guidance from the Department of Defense Sexual Assault Prevention and Response Office (SAPRO) and the Air Force Sexual Assault Prevention and Response Program, we provide victim advocacy, prevention education, training and outreach services to HQ USAFA, Cadet Wing, Faculty, Athletic Department, 10 Air Base Wing, Preparatory School and other mission partners.

 The fundamentals of sexual assault prevention include: